-- Curl all four fingers into a fist, bending then as fully as you can.
+• Curl all four fingers into a fist, bending then as fully as you can.
 Straighten them right out.
-Repeat 10 times. - Stretch your fingers out sideways, so there is a gap between each one (see exercise 5b).
-Press them together (see exercise 5a).
+Repeat 10 times.

+- Press your fingers together (see exercise 5a). - Stretch your fingers out sideways, so there is a gap between each one (see exercise 5b). - Press your fingers together again.
 Squeeze and relax.
 Repeat 10 times. - Touch the tip of your thumb to the tip of your first finger.
 Squeeze and release.
 Repeat with each finger in turn (see exercise 6).
 Repeat 10 times.